Nettas/volterra-eks-vk8s-guide/README.rst

 3. Check connection
 **********************

 Open CLI, and run the following command **kubectl --kubeconfig ./ves_default_vk8s.yaml cluster-info** to test if the created vK8s cluster is connected.
+The output will show that it's running at Volterra.

 .. figure:: _figures/create_vk8s_10.png